 - Coming Out Stories: So many live in shame with these behaviors -- you can inspire others with your story of revealing your behaviors to others.
 Maybe you’ve recently revealed your picking or pulling to your spouse or partner.
 Or, perhaps you’ve written an essay and shared it with your classmates.
 Or, maybe a child or teen would like to write about "coming out" to their parents or peers.

 - Poems and Artwork: Share your message with others who understand!
 We are always accepting submissions of poetry, short essays, drawings and other forms of self-expression.
+Professional articles that discuss evidence-based treatments and personal growth topics are also welcome.

 If you're interested in sharing your story, please click here.